 Find out more about what Black women need to know about hair loss below.

 While genetics play a role in one type of hair loss, other types of alopecia can be caused by wearing a wig incorrectly or styling your hair improperly:

 - Traction alopecia —Tight hairstyles like braids or twists pull at the hair roots, causing inflammation and pain.
 Constant pulling of the hair at the root can cause permanent hair loss.

 - Central centrifugal cicatricial alopecia (CCCA) — Repetitive use of tight hairstyles, relaxers, and hot combs can cause CCCA.
 Be sure to get treatment when you see warning signs; otherwise, the hair loss could become permanent.

 - Alopecia areata – This type of hair loss is spontaneous and is caused by an autoimmune reaction, resulting in patchy hair within days.
-There are treatments to help hair grow back, and most people experience a full recovery.
+There are treatments that may help hair grow back.

 Hair Loss Symptoms

 Hair loss can happen gradually, and sometimes it's challenging to recognize that you're losing your hair.
 But there are some common signs to look for to prevent permanent hair loss, such as:

 If you suspect you have hair loss but aren’t sure, ask your stylist if they notice any abnormalities.
 You can also make an appointment with your primary care doctor.